HL7/davinci-dtr/src/pagecontent/specification__behaviors__retrieval_of_payer_resources.md

 | template | REQUIRED | *string* | The URL of the Questionnaire for the DTR application to use for execution. |

 ### Authentication of SMART on FHIR application to payer API
 Payers may require the DTR application to authenticate in order to retrieve resources.
-In the case that authentication is required, .
+In the case that authentication is required, the following JSON structure SHALL be populated by the payer system.
 This JSON is based on the structure for [FHIR Authorization in CDS Hooks](https://cds-hooks.hl7.org/ballots/2018May/specification/1.0/#fhir-resource-access).

 | Field | Optionality | Type | Description |
 | ----- | ----------- | ---- | ----------- |